-The numeric 32-bit global process identifier (PID) of the process being switched in.
-This information is redundant, since it is identical to the PID that is already associated with the trace event.
+arg1 The process identifier (PID) of the process being switched in.
+This information is somewhat redundant, since it is identical to the PID that is already associated with the trace event.
 A PID of 0 indicates that the CPU is idle.

-The 32-bit global process identifier uniquely identifies the running process on the system.
-This identifier is identical to the return value of the lwp_global_self() system call for PowerMAX OS and the getpid() system call under RedHawk Linux.
+This identifier is identical to the return value of the gettid(2) system call under RedHawk Linux.
 See "pid()" on page 11-19.